Code: |

 bccFlashDisk |

-This command will manage special disk flashes (like compact flashes) for the connected device.
+This command will manage flash volumes (for special devices, like compact flashes) for the connected device.
 Request parameters are the following:

 Offset |